zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 4. From your Compute instance, connect to MySQL using the MySQL Shell client tool.

-   The endpoint (IP Address) can be found in the MySQL DB System Details page, under the "Endpoints" resource.
+   The endpoint (IP Address) can be found in the MySQL Database System Details page, under the "Endpoints" resource.

     ![Connect](./images/06connect06.png " ")